-The Serverless Framework Dashboard is a SaaS solution that augments the Serverless Framework open source CLI to provide a powerful, unified experience to develop, deploy, test, secure and monitor your serverless applications.
+The Serverless Framework Dashboard is a SaaS solution that augments the Serverless Framework CLI to provide a powerful, unified experience to develop, deploy, test, secure and monitor your serverless applications, across all AWS accounts.

-To take full advantage of the Serverless Framework Dashboard you must be using Serverless Framework open-source CLI version 1.48.0 or later.
+To use Serverless Framework Dashboard, you must be using Serverless Framework CLI version 1.48.0 or later.

-If you don't already have a Serverless account, create a new account at https://app.serverless.com.
+If you don't already have a Serverless Framework account, create a new account at https://app.serverless.com.

-serverless.
-This will walk you through the setup process, including setting up your AWS account credentials and selecting your organization and application from the dashboard.
+serverless command.
+This will walk you through the setup process, including setting up your AWS account credentials and creating an organization and application from the Dashboard.
 Once completed, you'll notice that the

 app fields will be added to your